WHAT IS THE ACADEMY OF PREACHERS?

 WHAT SHOULD THE PREACHING VENUE BE LIKE?

-At the National Festival, Young Preachers preached in hotel breakout rooms, and at Regional Festivals they usually preached in classrooms.
 The audience for a Festival is typically 20 or less people seated in front of the Young Preacher.
 A pulpit is usually provided, though there may only be a microphone for the video recording.
+Ideally, a space should be chosen that minimizes interruption and distraction.

 Young Preachers are encouraged to stay behind the pulpit to remain in the video frame.